The Complete Guide to Event Videos in the AI Era

 1. Define event video production goals, team, and resources

 Treat event video production like a project.
 Create a plan that covers: SMART goals and KPIs, what you’ll deliver, who’s doing what (and how you’re resourcing it), the budget, key dates, quality bar, how you’ll communicate, and the top risks with mitigations.
 The expected output is a project brief, also known as a creative brief or production brief.
+This ensures your videography contributes to the broader goals of the event.

 Where AI can help: Draft briefs, estimate runtimes, and prioritise shot lists.